FIWARE/tutorials.Extended-Properties/README.md

 Three `@context` files have been generated and hosted on the tutorial application.
 They serve different roles.

--   [`ngsi-context.jsonld`](http://localhost:3000/data-models/ngsi-context.jsonld) -The **NGSI-LD** `@context` serves to define all attributes when sending data to the context broker or retrieving data in _normalized_ format.
+-   [`ngsi-context.jsonld`](http://localhost:3000/data-models/ngsi-context.jsonld) -The **NGSI-LD** `@context` serves to define all attributes when sending data to the context broker or retrieving data in _normalised_ format.
 This `@context` must be used for all **NGSI-LD** to **NGSI-LD** interactions.

 -   [`alternate-context.jsonld`](http://localhost:3000/data-models/alternate-context.jsonld) is an alternative
     **JSON-LD** definition of the attributes of the data models used by a third-party.
-Internally their billing application used different short names for attributes depending of the language.
+Internally their billing application used different short names for attributes depending on the language.
 Their `@context` file reflects the agreed mapping between attribute names.

 The full data model description for a **PointOfInterest** entity as used in this tutorial is based on the standard [Smart Data Models definition](https://github.com/smart-data-models/dataModel.PointOfInterest/tree/master/PointOfInterest).
 A [Swagger Specification](https://petstore.swagger.io/?url=https://smart-data-models.github.io/dataModel.PointOfInterest/PointOfInterest/swagger.yaml)
-of the same model is also available, and would be use to generate code stubs in a full application.
+of the same model is also available, and would be used to generate code stubs in a full application.

 ### Checking the service health